Recommended naming scheme

 Season Folder Format

-For this there's only one real option to use in my opinion.
+For this, there's only one real option to use in our opinion.

 Season {season:00}